Panama remote controlled vehicle: History

 The project took 11 months to move from procurement decision to operational use, and cost £50m in total, £9m less than expected.
 The use of the Snatch Land Rovers awaiting disposal, rather than a new vehicle, saves an extra £8m over the length of the contract.
-The programe was managed by the DE&S itself – with assistance from PA Consulting – which is unusual for procurement in the United Kingdom.
+The programme was managed by the DE&S itself – with assistance from PA Consulting – which is unusual for procurement in the United Kingdom.
 However, despite the unorthodox method, the Land Rover was accepted as a solution.
 Lieutenant Colonel Adrian Parker of the Royal Engineers said of the choice, "There is a whole generation of technicians who are trained in their maintenance.
 There is a supply chain for the parts, all the manuals are written and all those thousands of parts are already codified to NATO standards.
 Using our scoring system, the Snatch came top."

 Parker also said that, as the operator uses a simple computer display which is familiar to computer game players, soldiers can learn to use the vehicle in just one hour.

 The project, and PA Consulting Group, won the Management Consultancies Association Award for the best overall project in 2012.